Protecting Your Driver’s License And Your Reputation After A DUI Arrest

 The U.S. Constitution protects drivers from unreasonable searches and seizures.
 A search occurs whenever a police officer examines your person, possessions, vehicle or home to obtain information.
 A search may be conducted only if an officer reasonably expects to find evidence of a crime.
-In the case of a DUI, did the officer had sufficient grounds to stop your vehicle and administer sobriety tests?
+In the case of a DUI, did the officer have sufficient grounds to stop your vehicle and administer sobriety tests?

 Convictions for drinking and driving in Kentucky can result in severe criminal and administrative penalties.
 Your driver’s license is likely to be suspended, plus you may be required to pay a fine, perform community service, submit to alcohol counseling and/or spend time in jail.